geocoder-php/google-maps-places-provider/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/geocoder-php/google-maps-places-provider.svg?style=flat-square)](https://scrutinizer-ci.com/g/geocoder-php/google-maps-places-provider)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-This is the Google Maps Places provider from the PHP Geocoder.
+This is the Google Places provider from the PHP Geocoder.
 This is a **READ ONLY** repository.
 See the [main repo](https://github.com/geocoder-php/Geocoder) for information and documentation.

 ## Install